 - Calculator for conversion of most world currencies.

 Post-trip expense reporting

-- Submit expense reports via Concur, the MIT online expense reporting system within 30 days of trip completion.
+- Submit expense reports via Concur, the MIT online expense reporting tool within 30 days of trip completion.